 - A completed EDI questionnaire.

-- A plan for completing the ‘Indigenous Canada’ MOOC course by the start of enrollment, 2025.
+- A commitment to complete the ‘Indigenous Canada’ MOOC by the July 2026 symposium-workshop.

-[2] Please see separate section for eligibility and expectations for mentors.
+[2] Please see below for eligibility and expectations of mentors.

 Eligibility and expectations for mentors of trainees undertaking research scholarships and internships